VSecDK/vsec.dk/_posts/2021-09-11-using-securitytxt-to-improve-communication-and-collaboration.md

 >
 > I'm writing on behalf of a non-profit IT security community in Denmark called VSec, to inform about a new internet standard.
 The standard aims to create publicly available guidelines for structured contact to security departments in connection with the discovery of IT security-related vulnerabilities in companies, organisations and associations.
 >
-> If you are interested in knowing more, you can read the following article: [https://vsec.dk/using-securitytxt-to-improve-communication-and-collaboration/](https://vsec.dk/using-securitytxt-to-improve-communication-and-collaboration/), this draft standard: [https://datatracker.ietf.org/doc/html/draft-foudil-securitytxt-12](https://datatracker.ietf.org/doc/html/draft-foudil-securitytxt-12) or go directly to the free generator at [https://securitytxt.org/](https://securitytxt.org/) to create your security.txt file with information and guidelines for external contact to your security department.
+> If you are interested in knowing more, you can read the following article: [https://vsec.dk/using-securitytxt-to-improve-communication-and-collaboration/](https://vsec.dk/using-securitytxt-to-improve-communication-and-collaboration/) and the draft standard: [https://datatracker.ietf.org/doc/html/draft-foudil-securitytxt-12](https://datatracker.ietf.org/doc/html/draft-foudil-securitytxt-12) or go directly to the free security.txt generator at [https://securitytxt.org/](https://securitytxt.org/) to create your security.txt file with information and guidelines for external contact to your security department.
 >
 > Yours sincerely,
 > The IT security community VSec in Denmark.